ronigold/TokenSHAP/README.md

 ## Contributing

 We welcome contributions from the community, whether it's adding new features, improving documentation, or reporting bugs.
-Here’s how you can contribute:
+Here's how you can contribute:

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/YourAmazingFeature`)